-Ryan's work has been published and performed off-Broadway and internationally.
-Ryan received his master's degree from the University of Oxford, where he graduated with honors and received a distinction for his narrative non-fiction account of his American travels, 50 States of Mind: A Journey to Rediscover American Democracy, which will be published by Bite-Sized Books on March 28, 2023.
-Onstage, ATLANTIC––a collaboration with the Royal Conservatoire of Scotland and his alma mater Northwestern University––won critical acclaim at Edinburgh Fringe and DREAM TICKET (Players Theatre, off-Broadway) won the NY Fringe Excellence Award and was recommended by The Huffington Post and TimeOut.
-Other credits include WE ARE BLOOD (Kansas City Public Theatre); BAD PRESS (Cherry Lane Theatre); THE NEW ORDER (Kansas City Horror Play Festival, Corkscrew Theatre Festival, Oxford University Dramatic Society Best Play for Voices); NOVEL (Charlotte Street Foundation, Kansas City Scratch Night).
-Ryan has been published in USA Today, The Oxford Political Review, and the Oxymoron, and worked with CONAN and The Onion.
+Ryan is a speaker, writer, theatre-maker, and a Webby Award-winning creative.
+Ryan received his master's degree from the University of Oxford, where he graduated with honors and received a distinction for his narrative non-fiction account of his American travels, 50 States of Mind: A Journey to Rediscover American Democracy, which will be published by Bite-Sized Books in 2023.
+Onstage, ATLANTIC – a collaboration with the Royal Conservatoire of Scotland and his alma mater Northwestern University – won critical acclaim at Edinburgh Fringe and DREAM TICKET (Players Theatre, off-Broadway) won the NY Fringe Excellence Award and was recommended by The Huffington Post and TimeOut.
+Other credits include WE ARE BLOOD (Kansas City Public Theatre, Olathe Civic Theatre, upcoming); BAD PRESS (Cherry Lane Theatre); THE NEW ORDER (Kansas City Horror Play Festival, Corkscrew Theatre Festival, Oxford University Dramatic Society Best Play for Voices); NOVEL (Charlotte Street Foundation).
+Ryan is a contributor for The Infatuation and has been published in USA Today, The Fulcrum, and The Oxford Political Review, and worked with CONAN and The Onion.
 The companion podcast 50 States of Mind won the King’s Hall Grant and can be heard where podcasts are found.
-While traveling to all 50 states, he fell in love with his native Midwest all over again and moved from the coast back to the center of the country.
-He is also a Slytherin contestant on the quiz show HARRY POTTER: TOURNAMENT OF HOUSES hosted by Helen Mirren on TBS, Cartoon Network, and HBOMax.
+You may have seen him chatting with Helen Mirren as a Slytherin contestant on the quiz show HARRY POTTER: TOURNAMENT OF HOUSES hosted by Helen Mirren on TBS, Cartoon Network, and HBOMax.
 Ryan is currently the Senior Managing Editor at The Trevor Project, overseeing editorial strategy to end suicide among LGBTQ young people.